navikt/sentry/README.md

 ```
 ### Vault
 Nais is using vault to manage secrets.
 They get injected into a folder and we read them into environment variables as
-seen in the file [/start.sh](./blob/master/files/start.sh).
+seen in the file [/vault.sh](./blob/master/files/vault.sh).
 For local development we use the same mechanism to inject
 variables.
+This file can be used to set these variables in custom scripting. `source ./files/vault.sh; your-script.sh`.
+But for sentry commands this is done by `sentry.conf.py`

 ### Google Application Credentials
 The environment variable `GOOGLE_APPLICATION_CREDENTIALS` should referee to a filepath not the whole json-object.
 We